alainwolf/roll.urown.net/desktop/toolbox/git-scm.rst

 Export your PGP key to add it to your GitHub account::

-    $>  gpg --export-options export-minimal,export-clean,no-export-attributes \
-            --armor --export $GPGKEY
+    $>  gpg --export-options export-minimal --armor --export $GPGKEY

 The above command exports your public key in the smallest possible way, which makes it easier to copy and paste it to your GitHub account at https://github.com/settings/keys.